MBK Indoor Bird

 - Shift the supporting object until the free spreader-tip just touches the plastic.

-- Gently place a square of sticky tape over the free tip, so it too is stuck to the cross spar.
+- Gently place a square of sticking tape over the free tip so it too is stuck to the cross spar.

 - Fold the tape corner around as before, then remove the supporting object.